 Maintain liaison with the nearest hospital and doctors.
 Contact numbers are posted in clearly visible sites within the polder area/construction area.
 Each polder has a vehicle which can carry the victim to the nearest hospital within the shortest possible time.
-In case the project vehicle is busy somewhere else, an ambulance or other vehicle can be hired to tend to the victim.
+In case the project vehicle is busy somewhere else, an ambulance or other vehicle can be hired to tend the victim.

-Accident / Injury form as Annex.
+Accident / Injury form (as in Annex) to document the incident and future reporting.